Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-Kayleth have been rapidly ascending, gaining more and more height, as they propel toward their cosmic destiny.
-From their formation in 2005, they quickly rose to radar-worthy prominence with several self-produced EPs that include Not Yet (2006), In The Womb Of Time (2008), Rusty Gold (2010) and The Survivor (2012).
+Kayleth has been rapidly ascending, gaining more and more height, as they propel toward their cosmic destiny.
+From their formation in 2005, they quickly rose to radar-worthy prominence with several self-produced EPs that include ‘Not Yet’ (2006), ‘In The Womb Of Time’ (2008), ‘Rusty Gold’ (2010), and ‘The Survivor’ (2012).

-Their 2015 full-length for Argonauta, Space Muffin, was a spectacular stand-alone sonic exploration of all that makes the band such a worthwhile pursuit.
+Their 2015 full-length for Argonauta, ‘Space Muffin’, was a spectacular stand-alone sonic exploration of all that makes the band such a worthwhile pursuit.

 There are obvious descents into fuzzened, doomier realms on other songs, ones such as the “Colossus” title track or “Pitchy Mantra” are fine examples.
 One of my favorites is “The Angry Man“, a hard-hitting transmission of epic depth and solid structuring.

+Speaking of structures, the vocals on this album are also of superb quality, having just the right effects with airier elements when called for.
+Those airier elements are ever-present in the music, like the ethereally-tinted tracks that bring this opus to a close, “The Escape” and “Oracle“.
 The first has them as periodic placements, offsetting the song’s heavier aspects and create a nice fluidity overall.
 In the latter number, things stay rooted in the ether, creating a tranquil feel that cradles you in a groovy calm, at times reminding me of Greece’s fine export, Nightstalker.

-In fact, fans of such bands as Nightstalker or Monster Magnet, Orange Goblin or the source themselves, Kyuss, will instantly embrace the Kayleth take on these influencing factors.
+In fact, fans of such bands as Nightstalker or Monster Magnet, Orange Goblin, or the source themselves, Kyuss, will instantly embrace the Kayleth take on these influencing factors.
 In other words, if you like them then you will assuredly dig this!